ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 {:toc}

 ## Introduction
-One of the recurring statistics topics is given some data points to perform regression analysis and establish a relationship between y and x.
+One of the recurring statistics topics is given some data points to perform regression analysis and establish a relationship between $$y$$ and $$x$$.
 This is typically done by assuming some polynomial function and estimating its coefficients via [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares).
 But what if we don't want to commit ourselves upfront regarding the number of parameters to use?
-Suppose that we'd like to consider every possible function as a candidate for matching our data, no matter how many parameters that function had.
+Suppose that we'd like to consider every possible function as a candidate model for matching our data, no matter how many parameters were needed.
 How could we do that?

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/various_fits.png" alt="Regression analysis">
 </p>

 This is the problem that Gaussian Processes (GP) solve.
 So, the idea is the following.
-Let's s start with a distribution over all possible functions that could conceivably have generated our data (without actually looking at the data!).
-This is depicted in the following plot, where we have drawn 10 candidate random functions.
+Let's start with a distribution of all possible functions that, conceivably, could have generated our data (without actually looking at the data!).
+This is depicted in the following plot, where we have drawn 10 such candidate random functions.
+In principle, the number is infinite, but for brevity, we only drew 10.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/prior_functions.png" alt="Prior distribution over functions">
 </p>

 Then, as we look at the data and more measurements kick in our training dataset, we narrow down the functions that match our incoming data.
 In the following example, after considering 5 observations, we build-up some pretty strong confidence on how the function that generated our data should look like.
-The image was taken from the book *Machine Learning A Probabilistic Perspective* by Kevin P. Murphy, which is very nice by the way.
+The image was taken from the book *Machine Learning A Probabilistic Perspective* by Kevin P. Murphy, which is very nice, by the way.

 <p align="center">
  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/gaussian_process/gp_prior_posterior.png" alt="Prior and posterior distribution over functions">